Abrahamh08/Mandelbrot-Set-Generator/README.md

-Trying to learn C by making a thing
+Trying to learn C by making an thing